renzol2/brain/docs/dynamic-range-processing.md

 DRPs generally have more applications in recording/live sound.

-In electroacoustic composition, traditional application of DRP less useful
+In electroacoustic [[music-composition|composition]], traditional application of DRP less useful

 - composer has complete control over levels during compositional process
 - can usually go back and adjust levels as necessary